 - Improved PMS symptoms

-If you struggle with any of these issues, consider adding a magnesium supplement to your routine.
+If you struggle with these issues, consider adding a magnesium supplement to your routine.

-Children ages 1 to 3 years old should get about 80/mg of magnesium each day.
-From ages 4 to 8, the recommendation increases to 130/mg per day.
-Often, kids don't eat enough magnesium-rich foods to meet these recommended daily amounts, which helps facilitate nutrient absorption, digestion, immunity, regular bowel movements, balanced blood sugar, healthy bones and teeth, concentration, and mood.
+Children ages 1 to 3 should get about 80/mg of magnesium daily.
+For kids ages 4 to 8, the recommendation increases to 130/mg per day.
+Getting sufficient magnesium during childhood is essential for nutrient absorption, digestion, immunity, DNA formation, regular bowel movements, balanced blood sugar, muscle and nervous system function, healthy bones and teeth, concentration, and mood.
+Often, however, kids don't eat enough magnesium-rich foods to meet these recommended daily amounts.

 Some studies show that a lack of magnesium can interfere with healthy sleep in babies and toddlers.
 Other research associates deficiency in this mineral with poor school performance among older children, low energy levels, muscle weakness and cramps, and difficulty focusing and concentrating.

-Diets high in packaged, processed and sugar-filled foods increase the risk for magnesium deficiency.
-If you have concerns about your child's magnesium intake, you can add mineral-rich foods to his or her diet.
-Start with nuts, seeds, whole grains, green leafy vegetables, spinach, instant oatmeal, peanut butter, skim-milk yogurt, low-fat milk, raisins, avocado, halibut dark chocolate, bananas, tofu, and beans and other legumes.
+Diets high in packaged, processed, and sugar-filled foods increase the risk for magnesium deficiency.
+If you have concerns about your child's magnesium intake, you can add mineral-rich foods to their diet.
+Start with nuts, seeds, whole grains, green leafy vegetables, spinach, instant oatmeal, peanut butter, skim-milk yogurt, low-fat milk, raisins, avocado, dark halibut chocolate, bananas, tofu, beans, and other legumes.

 Your child cannot get too much magnesium from food.
-However, you should limit magnesium supplements to 65 mg/day from ages 1 to 3 and 110 mg/day for 4-to-8-year-olds.
+However, you should limit magnesium supplements to 65 mg/day from ages 1 to 3 and 110 mg/day for 4- to 8-year-olds.Please see pediatrician before giving any supplement or vitamin to your child.